bburan/NEUS642/syllabus.md

 ### Developing an exercise
 All exercises will follow the format established in the [Python Neurobootcamp](https://github.com/dasaderi/python_neurobootcamp)(days 2 through 4).

-All material for this course will be made freely available as a learning resource for future scientists, both at OHSU and elsewhere.
+Material for this course will be made freely available as a learning resource for future scientists, both at OHSU and elsewhere.
 Therefore, we ask that all datasets and materials be licensed under a [Creative Commons](https://creativecommons.org) license and the [BSD license](https://opensource.org/licenses/BSD-3-Clause).

 You'll be asked to develop a two-hour exercise based on a dataset you'd like to work with.
 This dataset can be from your own work or obtained from a lab.
 The exercise will be formatted as a Jupyter Notebook and uploaded to the [exajupyter server](https://exajupyter.ohsu.edu) as well as the [NEUS642 webpage](https://github.com/bburan/NEUS642) prior to the start of class.
 If you require additional third-party packages for running the exercise, please check with the course instructors so that the packages can be installed before the class.